Anaem Omot: History

 The name Anaem Omot ("Dogs Belly") relates to a Menominee legend involving otters at play in the Menominee River that were mistaken for dogs.

 Archaeologists have found evidence for humans living at Anaem Omot dating to as far back as 8,000 B.C..
 Archaeological remains include multiple burial mounds, some looted as recently as the 1970s.
 A number of circle dance features, where the ancestors of the Menominee performed "dream dances", introduced by the Ojibwe in the 19th century.
 A tribal village on the Wisconsin side of the river that was occupied in the 17th through 19th centuries.
-There is the foundation of a colonial-era trading post; and two 19th century logging camps.
+There is the foundation of a colonial-era trading post; and two 19th-century logging camps.

 A distinct feature throughout the landscape is a raised ridge field system once used to cultivate corn, climbing beans and winter squash.
 For a 600-year period from A.D.
 1000 to 1600, the site was intensively farmed.
 The landscape largely escaped 19th and 20th century disturbances.
 Raised crop bed ridges are still clearly visible.
 It is the most complete pre-European farming site still existing in eastern North America.

 Agricultural features like this were probably once common throughout North America challenging existing theories about ancient agriculture.
-According a 2025 paper published in Science by Madeleine McLeester of Dartmouth College, "traditionally, intensive farming in ancient times has been thought to be mostly limited to societies that had centralized power, large populations and a hierarchical structure," such as in Central America and places along the Mississippi River.
+According to a 2025 paper published in Science by Madeleine McLeester of Dartmouth College, "traditionally, intensive farming in ancient times has been thought to be mostly limited to societies that had centralized power, large populations and a hierarchical structure," such as in Central America and places along the Mississippi River.
 None of this was the case at Omot.
 Plots were tended by individual growers who lived on the site seasonally in an egalitarian society.
 They also developed technologies and practices that kept fields continually fertile for hundreds of years.
 "That forces us to reconsider a number of preconceived ideas we have about agriculture not only in the region, but globally," according to McLeester.